 Incorporation is the process of legally registering a business as a corporation with the relevant government agency.
 For information about the registration process - and for information on searching registration records - see "Secretary of State Records."

-For information on how to get incorporation forms and how to file them, see "Forms."
+For information on how to get incorporation forms and how to file them, see the entry for Forms.

 Foreign Incorporation: If you want to incorporate a business in a foreign country, your best bet is to hire CT Corp, CSC or another company that specializes in foreign incorporation.